So, without further ado, here are my Top 5 Things I Miss About Thanksgiving's of the 90's:

 You can check out my Saved By The Bell: The College Years Thanksgiving Special review here!

 Every show had a Turkey Day special back then, from cartoons to sitcoms.
-Even the hour long dramas my parents would watch featured a Thanksgiving episode.
-I was never a fan of the show but who among us that lived through the 90's could forget the 'Friends' episode where Joey got a turkey stuck on his head?
+Even the hour-long dramas my parents would watch featured a Thanksgiving episode.
+I was never a fan of the show, but who among us who lived through the 90s could forget the 'Friends' episode where Joey got a turkey stuck on his head?

 2. Playing Outside - Thanksgiving meant that my Uncle was in town.
-He was my Dad's much younger brother and he was always involved with my brother and I growing up.
+He was my Dad's younger brother, and he was always involved with my brother and I growing up.
 We'd all bundle up on Thanksgiving morning and head outside to toss the football or a baseball back in forth in the street.
-We'd play street hockey too, hoping it snowed so we could slip and slide and pretend to be on skates.
+We'd play street hockey, too, hoping it snowed so we could slip and slide and pretend to be on skates.
 It was good for us to get out of the house in the fresh air while Mom and Granny cooked and set the table.
-It also helped avoid having to listen to all of the adult conversations and awkward conversations adults tried to have with me.
-Towards the end of the 90's when I was playing Varsity ice hockey (and later college hockey) we'd often go for 4 or 5 mile jogs the morning of Thanksgiving so we could stuff ourselves silly later on in the day.
-Today, it would probably take me all day to complete 4 or 5 miles (plus an extended hospital visit after) but back then it was a quick 45 minutes or an hour of exercise and then we'd ravenously attack the Thanksgiving feast!
+It also helped me avoid having to listen to all of the adult conversations and awkward conversations adults tried to have with me.
+Towards the end of the 90's, when I was playing Varsity ice hockey (and later college hockey), we'd often go for 4 or 5-mile jogs the morning of Thanksgiving so we could stuff ourselves silly later on in the day.
+Today, it would probably take me all day to complete 4 or 5 miles (plus an extended hospital visit afterward), but back then, it was a quick 45 minutes or an hour of exercise, and then we'd ravenously attack the Thanksgiving feast!

-1. The Kids Table - I know television always portray the Kids Table as something to look forward to graduating away from, but, I loved the Kids Table.
+1. The Kids Table - I know television always portrays the Kids Table as something to look forward to graduating away from, but, I loved the Kids Table.
 My previously mentioned Uncle and my Brother would sit in the kitchen at our own table while all of the other adults would sit in the dining room.
 They'd all be crammed in 10 to 12 people around the table and the 3 of us had room to stretch.
-There wouldn't be awkward conversations or the usual small talk chit chat.
-At the Adults Table, it seemed like the adults just made boring conversation about the weather or the food.
-Over at the Kids Table though anything went.
+There wouldn't be awkward conversations or the usual small talk chit-chat.
+At the Adult's Table, it seemed like the adults just made a boring conversation about the weather or the food.
+Over at the Kids Table, though, anything went.
 We'd just have jokes and laughs about sports, tv, girls, movies... whatever.
 Being out in the kitchen we could eavesdrop on the adults, make jokes, and drift from the table to the TV and back without the adults telling us to sit still.

 Comments